Zuikyo/ZIKRouter/Documentation/English/PerformRoute.md

 ## Perform on Destination

-If you get a destination from other place, you can perform on the destination with it's router.
+If you get a destination from other place, you can perform on the destination with its router.

-For example, a UIViewController supports 3D touch, and implments `UIViewControllerPreviewingDelegate`:
+For example, an UIViewController supports 3D touch, and implments `UIViewControllerPreviewingDelegate`:

 ```swift
 class SourceViewController: UIViewController, UIViewControllerPreviewingDelegate {